arcchiepublications/SQL-Simplified/README.md

 ## License

-This repository and its contents are licensed under [MIT License].
+This repository and its contents are licensed under [Apache License 2.0].
 Please review the [LICENSE](LICENSE) file for detailed terms and conditions.

 Happy reading and coding!